 Parkhurst Whistler Map v13a

 Ancient Cedars Hike RatingAncient Cedars is another good hiking trail to try in June.
 Snow covers the access road well into May, so the trail will have only recently appeared.
 Ancient Cedars is a cute, short and fairly easy hiking trail to a nice grove of thousand year old trees.
-Another trail extends to Showh Lakes, two impossibly scenic little wilderness lakes up there in the deep wilderness.
+Another trail extends to Showh Lakes, two impossibly scenic little wilderness lakes up there in the deep forest.
 The lakes are so immersed in the wilderness that the forest spills over the lake, leaving few areas where you can actually get to the water.
 Bring a canoe and you will be floating in paradise on a warm, sunny June day.
-Ancient Cedars is a nice, easy/moderate 2.5 kilometre(1.6 mile) hiking trail on the far side of Cougar Mountain, just 10.8 kilometres north of Whistler Village.
-A small, untouched grove of huge western red-cedars hidden high up in the mountains.
+Connecting trails from Ancient Cedars lead to Showh Lakes and a challenging trail connects to the beautifully tranquil Newt Lake.

 Brandywine Falls - Best Whistler Hiking in June

-Brandywine Falls is always beautiful, easy and convenient to see year-round, but in June it is massive from the spring runoff.
+Brandywine Falls is always beautiful, easy and convenient to see, but in June it is especially impressive due to the huge volume of water from spring runoff.
 Several times the volume of water than you would see in the winter months, in June Brandywine Falls is particularly impressive and well worth the five minute hike.
 The impressive falls are just one of a few sights to see in Brandywine Falls Provincial Park.
 Swim Lake, the Whistler Bungee Bridge and the Sea to Sky Trail running through the park make it a hiking, biking, jogging, snowshoeing paradise.
 You can set off from Whistler Village by bike on the Sea to Sky Trail and reach the falls in about an hour or two.. and rarely emerge from forest!

 Brandywine Falls Provincial Park